FriendlyCaptcha/friendly-docs/docs/enterprise/compliance-plus-add-on/single-sign-on.md

 Once the user has logged in for the first time, they will appear in the *Members* section of the Settings page.
 If needed, you and other administrators can change user roles from here.
 It is usually a good idea to make the Default Role more limited (e.g. *Member*) so that you can grant more extensive permissions manually on a case-by-case basis (e.g. *Admin*).

-If desired, it is possible to create a [**Custom Role**](./enhanced-access-control) with less permissions than a *Member*, or even with zero permissions (i.e. unable to view any resources on the dashboard), and then set this Custom Role as the Default Role.
+If desired, it is possible to create a [**Custom Role**](./enhanced-access-control) with fewer permissions than a *Member*, or even with zero permissions (i.e. unable to view any resources on the dashboard), and then set this Custom Role as the Default Role.

 :::